Arts at CERN

 • Collide is our international residency award organised every three years in partnership with a city.
 It invites artists from around the world to further their artistic practice in connection with fundamental science.

 • Connect, launched in 2021 in collaboration with the Swiss Arts Council Pro Helvetia, serves as a global platform for dialogue between artistic and scientific communities.
-It offers two residency opportunities: one at CERN for Swiss-based artists, and another combined residency at CERN and an international location in collaboration with prestigious scientific and cultural organisations, such as those in Chile, South Africa, and India.
+It offers dual residencies at CERN and partner scientific institutions, organised in collaboration with local cultural organisations.
+Two selected artists share both residencies, gaining new insights into their practices through engagement with fundamental science across diverse cultural contexts.

 • Art Commissions: Arts at CERN supports the production of new artworks following the artists’ research and time spent in the Laboratory, and with the support of the scientific partners, experiments, companies and institutions.